 The seat scam does not cheat you of money per-se, but does cheat you of your preferred seat.
-If you book a seat at the top of the bus, then when you arrive you may be told that you are in the wrong seat!
+If you book a seat at the front of the bus, then when you arrive you may be told that you are in the wrong seat!

 The conductor will start a mix of babble talk saying things like "this is A side, B side starts from the back" or "This is AA1 to BB32".
 All of this is meant to simply confuse you into moving back a few rows.

-The reason they want to the first rows free is for Nepali people who either have a connection at the bus company or for those who pay a little more silently.
+The reason they want the first rows free is for Nepali people who either have a connection at the bus company or for those who pay a little more silently.
 Nepali are prone to motion sickness so being up front prevents the bus company having to clean up as well.